-Safety: OSHA standards must be followed concerning dress in each shop area.
+Safety (as per Policy 221): OSHA standards must be followed concerning dress in each shop area.
 The instructor will provide specific instructions for each shop.
 The instructor has the right to ensure student safety by refusing to permit a student to work in a shop when dress and safety codes are not met.
 The instructor may assign theory-related work and/or may assign the student a "failing" grade for that day's work.